 Drive to Central Sri Lanka today for a trek from Knuckles Range to Deanston Park.
 This trip will take you via Corbet's Gap, showcasing the distinct eco-systems of the country in a single location, with endemic species of birds and animals across several strata.
 The five peaks here resemble a closed fist, hence the name Knuckles Range.
-After today's trek, you'll be driven to Heritance Kandalama Hotel, literally covered in greenery and offering far-reaching views over national parkland and Kandalama reservoir.
+After today's trek, you'll be driven to Sigiriya for the evening.

-In the morning, you'll drive to Lion Rock, Sigiriya Rock Fortress.
+In the morning, you'll drive to the nearby Lion Rock, Sigiriya Rock Fortress.
 This historic site once housed a palace on its peak and still retains ancient frescoes and water gardens.
 A staircase guarded by the Lion Gate climbs the 650-foot rise to the top, where you can explore its 5th-century ruins and enjoy 360-degree views of the surrounding wilderness.
-In the afternoon, you'll trek for a few hours through the forests around the Heritance Kandalama, before heading back to the hotel for the night.
+In the afternoon, you'll trek for a few hours through the forests before heading back to the hotel for the night.

 Drive to the coastal town of Negombo today and enjoy a boat trip into the wetlands of Muthurajawela.
 This area is rich with wildlife, including a wide range of water bird species, water monitors, crocodiles and pythons.
-In Negombo, you can spend the evening trying out restaurants and bars or just relax at your beachside resort – we recommend the Jetwing Beach Hotel, a modern property with a pool, luxurious spa and direct beach access.
+In Negombo, you can spend the evening trying out restaurants and bars or just relax at your beachside resort.

 Say goodbye to Sri Lanka today as you check out of your hotel and are transferred to Colombo, where you will check in for your departing flight to your next destination.